EcoBeko/docs/src/docs/database/README.md

 The data properties we collect will affect the ER diagram in the future.

-The basic schema will look like this:
+The basic schema will look like this (copied from old project):

 ![basic-schema](../img/basic-schema.png)